obsidianmd/obsidian-clipper/README.md

 - `npm run build` (or `npm run dev` if you want to make changes to the code)
 - Go to `chrome://extensions/`
 - Click `Load unpacked` and select the `dist` folder

+## Using templates

+Some example templates are available in the [clipper-templates repo](https://github.com/kepano/clipper-templates).

 ### Template triggers